Google seeks more Indian-language content, rebrands Tez as Google Pay ahead of global rollout

-Google has made no secret of its plans to target the so-called “next billion” internet users in India, unveiling a spate of programs and initiatives in recent years designed to get millions more people hooked up to its myriad online services.
+Google has made no secret of its plans to target the “next billion” internet users in India, and in recent years the company has unveiled a spate of programs and initiatives designed to get millions more people hooked up to its myriad online services.

-Presenting at its fourth annual Google for India event today in New Delhi, the internet giant made a number of announcements that further builds on these ambitions.
+Presenting at its fourth annual Google for India event in New Delhi today, the internet giant made a number of announcements that build on these ambitions.

 Way back in December, Google announced the latest in its “Go”-branded alternative lightweight apps.
-Called Google Go, the search-focused app was eventually launched in a number of emerging markets around the world, and today in India Google announced that the app now sports text-to-speech capabilities that can read articles and web pages out loud.
+Called Google Go, the search-focused app was eventually launched in a number of emerging markets around the world, and Google today announced that the app now sports text-to-speech capabilities that can read articles and web pages out loud.
 Google VP Yossi Matias told VentureBeat that this system could be expanded to other Google services.

 Print to web

-Elsewhere, Google also today revealed a new project designed to help offline print publishers digitize their Indian-language content.
-The initiative is ultimately about increasing the amount of content available in native Indian languages.
-“Right now, the amount of online content in Indian languages is only one percent of what’s available in English,” noted Google VP for India and Southeast Asia Rajan Anandan, in a blog post.
+Elsewhere, Google today revealed a new project designed to help offline print publishers digitize their Indian-language content.
+The initiative is ultimately about making more content available in native Indian languages.
+“Right now, the amount of online content in Indian languages is only 1 percent of what’s available in English,” noted Google VP for India and Southeast Asia Rajan Anandan, in a blog post.

-The project, which it calls Navlekhā, harnesses artificial intelligence (AI) to transform PDF documents that contain Indian-language text into an editable format, thereby making it easier for print-based publishers — who Google is working directly with — to transfer their work into mobile-friendly web pages.
-Part of Navlekhā also involves giving Indian-language publishers access to a .page domain and free web hosting services, including support for Google’s AdSense advertising program.
+The project, called Navlekhā, harnesses artificial intelligence (AI) to transform PDF documents that contain Indian-language text into an editable format, making it easier for print-based publishers — who Google is working directly with — to transfer their content to mobile-friendly web pages.
+Navlekhā also involves giving Indian-language publishers access to a page domain and free web hosting services, including support for Google’s AdSense advertising program.

-The promise of monetization will be integral to garnering signups among Indian-language publishers, and as more Indians go online, supporting the various Indian languages is key to keeping them coming back.
+The promise of monetization will go a long way toward garnering signups among Indian-language publishers, and as more Indians go online, support for the various local languages will be key to keeping them coming back.

 “The majority of internet users in India today are Indian language users, and this number is expected to reach 500 million in the next two years,” Anandan added.
 “Smartphones are not useful unless they work in people’s primary language and provide access to great content in their native tongues.”